 About Hannah

-Hannah Bogard is an emerging coloratura soprano based in New Jersey/New York.
+Hannah Bogard is an emerging coloratura soprano based in New York.
 Originally from Birmingham, Alabama, she is passionate about making opera accessible and enjoyable to all people.

 Most recently, Hannah performed the roles of Mercurio and Satirino in a production of La Calisto by Francesco Cavalli with the Cali School of Music.
+She also performed her master’s lecture recital on Musical Orientalism in Lakmé by Léo Delibes, which includes a role study performance of the character Lakmé.

 Hannah performs works from the standard opera repertoire and shows an eagerness to challenge herself with new works.
 Modern opera performances include her portrayals of Zelda ‘18 in Evan Mack’s National Opera Association’s Dominick Argento Prize winning chamber opera, The Ghosts of Gatsby, and as Female Narrator in the American premiere of Ruth, part of an opera trilogy by Canadian composer Ronald Beckett.